 Visual-kei rock musician Daisuke was found dead yesterday at his Tokyo home, the Sankei Sports newspaper reported today.
 He was 31.
 Police from the Yoyogi station are investigating the cause of death.
 A source revealed that Daisuke attended a meeting the night before and complained that he was unable to sleep.

 In 1999 Daisuke was a founding member and vocalist of the rock band Kagerou (photo left), who had a minor hit in 2005 with their catchily-titled 12th single, “Kusatta Umide Oborekaketeru Boku wo Sukutekureta Kimi.”
 The single was used as the theme for the NTV show “Music Fighter” and topped the Oricon indies chart.
 The band broke up in 2007 and the singer was recently pursuing a solo project with the band Daisuke to Kurono Injatachi (Daisuke and the Black Hermits).
-Their second single is due for release next week.
+Their second single is due for release edmeds24.com.

 99’s Okamura Takes Extended Break